 In every new home inspection, drainage problems are commonly identified.
-These unrectified drainage problems have the potential to affect the very foundation of the structure, which will result not only in expensive repairs but also effect the structural strength.
+These unrectified drainage problems have the potential to affect the very foundation of the structure, which will result in not only inexpensive repairs but also affect the structural strength.
 Some of the common issues that cause drainage problems are –

-- Grade sloping: This is usually a slope back towards the home that leads to damp or wet crawlspaces, foundation movement, cracking or settlement.
-This can also cause growth of mold or foundation movement.
+- Grade sloping: This is usually a slope back towards the home that leads to damp or wet crawlspaces, foundation movement, cracking, or settlement.
+This can also cause the growth of mold or foundation movement.

-- Moisture: This comes through soil in crawlspace where there is no proper venting.
+- Moisture: This comes through the soil in the crawlspace where there is no proper venting.

 - Cracks and offsets: These happen when root intrusion happens in the main sewer line.